polyake/scaging/README.md

-# Supplementary data for the manuscript titled Profiling the transcriptomic age of single-cells in humans

-## Abstract
-Although aging clocks predicting the age of individual organisms have been extensively studied, the age of individual cells remained largely unexplored.
-Most recently single-cell omics clocks were developed for the mouse, however, profiling the age of human cells is still lacking.
-To fill this gap, here we use available scRNA-seq data of 1,058,909 blood cells of 508 healthy, human donors (between 19 and 75 years), for developing single-cell transcriptomic clocks and predicting the age of human blood cells.
-By the application of the proposed cell-type-specific single-cell clocks, our main observations are that (i) naive CD8-positive T cells are transcriptomically younger than CD8-positive memory T cells; (ii) the transcriptomic age of classical monocyte cells is decreased in COVID-19 patients, and of naive B and T cells in moderate COVID-19 followed by an increase of some cell types in severe COVID-19; and (iii) the transcriptomic age of cells decreased followed by an increase during embryonic development.
-In summary, here we demonstrate that single-cell transcriptomic clocks are useful tools to investigate the aging process at the single-cell level.
+# Human single-cell transcriptomics aging clocks

+We developed cell-type-specific single-cell transcriptomic clocks predicting the age of human blood cells.
+Here, we provide the code and pipeline for the application of the clocks to new data.
+The clocks and other necessary files can be found on Zenodo: 10.5281/zenodo.10405106

 ## Code and data for the application of the single-cell clocks
 ### Requirements